gogins/csound-extended/Opcodes/MVerb/README.md

 1. Default values of all parameters.
 2. The user's choice of preset determines most parameters.
-3. The user can override any parameter(s) using opcode parameters.
+3. The user can override any parameter(s) using optional opcode parameters.

 ## Performance

 *aoutleft* - Left channel of the output signal.

 *aoutright* - Right channel of the output signal.

+*ainleft* - Left channel of the input signal.

+*aintright* - Right channel of the input signal.

 *[[, Sparameter, xvalue ],...]* -- Any number of the following control parameters, as *name, value* pairs.
 These are real-valued unless they are